rwxrob/boost/README.md

 * 18 Weeks (Sep/3-Dec/31):  Infrastructure Engineering Boost (II)
 * 10 Weeks (Jan/7-Apr/22):  Containers and Kubernetes Boost (III)

+Before you begin, please make sure you have a computer with at least the following minimum specs:

+* 4 Core (x86)
+* 8 GB Memory (RAM)
+* 500 GB Drive

-Before you begin, please make sure you meet the SKILSTAK minimum [requirements](requirements) — especially installing VirtualBox onto a computer on which you have admin permissions.
+Also make sure you meet the SKILSTAK minimum [requirements](requirements) — especially installing VirtualBox onto a computer on which you have admin permissions.
 We are hear to help if you have questions about any of these requirements.
 Check the [FAQ](faq) for